 Primary Storage: Samsung 960 Pro 1TB M.2 NVMe

 An extreme build like this needs equally extreme storage, and the fastest SSDs are M.2 NVMe drives.
 Of those, Samsung's 960 Pro rises to the top, beating the previous generation 950 Pro and Intel SSD 750 by up to 10 percent.
 More importantly, the 960 Pro is available in 1TB and 2TB capacities, along with 512GB.
-If you really want a ton of fast storage, the 2TB 960 Pro costs about as much as a complete high-end gaming PC, though it's generally out of stock right now.
+If you really want a ton of fast storage, the 2TB 960 Pro costs about as much as a complete high-end gaming PC.

 Mass Storage: Samsung 850 Evo 2TB SATA